Top 10 Must-See Landmarks in Bali

 Bajra Sandhi Monument: A Symbol of Struggle

-The Bajra Sandhi Monument in Denpasar is not just a monument but also a museum that commemorates the Balinese people’s struggle for independence.
-This cultural landmark in Bali features dioramas and exhibits that depict the island’s history from prehistoric times to the present.
-The monument itself is shaped like a traditional Balinese bell (bajra), symbolizing the island’s enduring spirit.
+The Bajra Sandhi Monument in Denpasar is not just a monument but also a museum commemorating the Balinese people’s struggle for independence.
+This cultural landmark in Bali features dioramas and exhibits depicting the island’s history from prehistoric times.
+The monument is shaped like a traditional Balinese bell (bajra), symbolizing the island’s enduring spirit.
 Climb to the top for panoramic views of Denpasar and the surrounding area.
 The Bajra Sandhi Monument is a powerful tribute to Bali’s rich history and resilience.

 Puri Lukisan Museum: A Legacy of Art